 Joan: We are currently collaborating with another company to create a new program with e-books, online courses and materials specifically for readers with dyslexia.
 In addition, another company has recently requested our new Reading Focus Cards app's assistance in allowing challenged younger readers to more easily read its new series of e-books soon to be published.

 I want to thank Joan for taking the time to share all this great information with us.
-You can purchase the reading focus card on Amazon (also linked below) and the App on the Mac Apple Store button.
+You can purchase the App on the Mac Apple Store button.
 You can also purchase products directly on Joan's website and learn how to get the software for Windows PC.